Table Of Contents_

 The Shark Steam Pocket Mop uses a swivel head that lets it get under furniture and into corners, like a Swiffer (our #2 pick) and like the Therma Pro (our #3 pick) it uses steam mop pads that can be washed in a washing machine after use, but they do require replacement every 1 to 3 months.
-If you want to go the robotic route, the best robot vacuum and mop gives you the best of both.
+If you want to go the robotic route, the best robot vacuum and mop give you the best of both.

 Award: Best Quality

-This turbo microfiber mop comes with an all aluminum 34” to 60” extendable handle, a tilt and swivel head and a broad, 18” microfiber mop or scrubbing brush.
+This turbo microfiber mop comes with an all-aluminum 34” to 60” extendable handle, a tilt and swivel head and a broad, 18” microfiber mop or scrubbing brush.
 Unlike the Swiffer, our #2 pick, this mop uses machine washable microfiber cloth, meaning you won’t have to buy refills as with the Swiffer.
 It also uses a more robust velcro mechanism to hold the cloths onto the mop head, a plus for those who find that the Swiffer pads, secured by small plastic clips, can come loose easily.

 The Turbo Microfiber works well as a dry mop and can also work with a cleaning solution of your choice.
 It comes with both microfiber cloth pads and deep scrubbing brushes, intended for surfaces like rough tile, laminate and concrete floors.
-While it may not fully take the place of a mop and bucket system like the O-Cedar (our top pick) when it comes to heavy cleaning, this reusable microfiber mop does provide an eco friendly and pet friendly alternative to the Swiffer.
+While it may not fully take the place of a mop and bucket system like the O-Cedar (our top pick) when it comes to heavy cleaning, this reusable microfiber mop does provide an eco-friendly and pet-friendly alternative to the Swiffer.
 Also, read about the best pet vacuum.

 Award: Best Deluxe